Metals works in Emacs thanks to the

 The "Import build" step can take a long time, especially the first time you run it in a new build.
 The exact time depends on the complexity of the build and if library dependencies need to be downloaded.
 For example, this step can take everything from 10 seconds in small cached builds up to 10-15 minutes in large uncached builds.

 Consult the Bloop documentation to learn how to speed up build import.

 To manually trigger a build import, run

-M-x lsp-scala-doctor-run to troubleshoot potential configuration problems
+M-x lsp-metals-doctor-run to troubleshoot potential configuration problems

 in your build.